Articles About RWE OWI Platform

 Detroit's incinerator opened in 1989 at about $500 million in construction costs (per the Ecology Center retrospective at ecocenter.org), and ratepayers eventually carried roughly $1.2 billion in debt service.
 In its final five years the facility exceeded state emissions limits 750 times.
 That's not just a technology problem.
 Somebody told that city the numbers worked.
 The numbers didn't.

 A real waste energy feasibility study runs three financial scenarios: base, downside, and a downside-with-correlated-shocks where tipping fees stall and wholesale power prices drop simultaneously.
 If the advisor only shows you one curve, that's a red flag.
 If they refuse to model what happens at 75% of projected throughput, walk.
-Across the long-term WTE plants I've reviewed [author project experience, 2018–2025], none have consistently hit 100% of nameplate; most live somewhere between 78% and 92% utilization on a good year.
+Across the long-term WTE plants I have commissioned or financed [author project experience, 2018–2025], none have consistently hit 100% of nameplate; most live somewhere between 78% and 92% utilization on a good year.
+Underwrite the deal at 80% or you will be funding the gap out of pocket.

 What surprised me last project review cycle

-Here's something I didn't expect.
-The single biggest predictor I've seen of whether waste to energy consulting firms earn their fee isn't credentials.
+Here's something I didn't expect when I started hiring these firms.
+The single biggest predictor of whether waste to energy consulting firms earn their fee isn't credentials.
 It isn't even years of experience.
 It's whether the engagement letter requires the lead engineer to be physically on site for at least 30% of the diligence period.
+I now write that clause into every contract.
 Desk-only firms produce reports that read clean and miss everything that matters operationally.

-I reviewed three feasibility studies from a Southeast Asia project pipeline last year.
+I commissioned three feasibility studies on a Southeast Asia project pipeline last year before committing capital.
 Two were from globally recognized waste to energy consulting firms.
 The third was from a smaller boutique.
 The boutique caught a feedstock contamination issue, high chloride from improperly segregated medical waste, that the bigger names had missed.
+That single finding would have voided the offtake spec and turned the project into a liability.
 The boutique's lead engineer had spent 11 days at the receiving facility.
 The big-name leads had spent two days each, and one had sent a junior delegate.

 So I'd rather have a smaller advisor who'll live on site than a name brand who delegates to staff who joined the firm last quarter.
 Sure, that's a generalization.
 But the pattern keeps showing up.